Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 ## **How to get started with Glasp** <br/>

-Getting started with Glasp is straightforward.
-To begin using Glasp you must first have a Google account.
+To begin using Glasp, you must first create a Google account and install the browser extension for your preferred browser.
+After installing the extension, you can begin using Glasp by visiting a web page and selecting the text you want to highlight.
+When you select the text, a pop-up appears with the option to highlight it in different colors or add a note.<br/>
+You can also save collections of highlighted text and notes for future reference or study.<br/>

+## **How to install Glasp extension in Google Chrome**<br/>

+Follow these steps to install the Glasp web highlighter:
-1. Type "Glasp.co" in your browser's address bar and you will be directed to the Glasp homepage. <br/>
+1. Type "Glasp.co" in the Google Chrome address bar and you will be directed to the Glasp homepage. <br/>
 ![](GLASP%20WEB%20SEARCH.png)<br/>
 ![](GLASP%20HOME%20PAGE.png)<br/>

-1. Click "Log in." <br/>
+2. Click "Log in." <br/>
    ![](GLASP%20LOG%20IN%20.png) <br/>

-2. Click "Continue with Google." <br/>
+3. Click "Continue with Google." <br/>
 ![](GLASP%20CONTINUE%20%20WITH%20GOOGLE.png) <br/>

-1. Google Chrome browser was used for this example; click "Add to Chrome." <br/>
+4. Click "Add to Chrome." <br/>
     ![](GLASP%20ADD%20TO%20CHROME.png)

-2. Click "Add Extension" and you will be directed to the Glasp welcome page. <br/>
+5. Click "Add Extension" and you will be directed to the Glasp welcome page. <br/>
 ![](GLASP%20ADD%20EXTENSION.png) <br/>
 ![](GLASP%20WELCOME.png) <br/>

-1. Click the puzzle piece in the upper right corner of the screen to pin Glasp and keep it visible in your browser at all times. <br/>
+6. Click the puzzle piece in the upper right corner of the screen to pin Glasp and keep it visible in Google Chrome at all times. <br/>
    ![](GLASP%20PIN.png)<br/>
    ![](GLASP%20PIN%20EXTENSION.png) <br/>
    You can now highlight web text and YouTube video transcripts, make notes on saved content and highlights, tag your highlights, and discover useful content from other users.<br/>